sanskrit/raw_etexts_english/blogs/manasataramgini/2005-08-20_the-sleep-of-dhumavati.md

 +++
-title = "The sleep ofxa0dhUmAvatI"
+title = "The sleep of dhUmAvatI"

 +++
 We have heard of the nairR^ita spell of dhUmA which overpowers you with